Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

     />
 </div>

-<p class="firstLetter">How do you bring respect, curiosity, and an open mind into every conversation?</p>
+<p class="firstLetter">Want to be able to talk with anyone about anything?</p>

+Well first you need to take the time to understand where someone is coming from.
+And in this short guide we are going to give you a crash course in how to talk to each Enneagram type.

-Everyone has their own unique strengths, weaknesses, and motivations, and try to understand where they're coming from.
+Everyone has their own unique strengths, weaknesses, and motivations.
+And if you understand and pickup on the nuances between each personality type you will be able to have more productive conversations.
 This blog will give some practical tips for communicating with each Enneagram type.

 <details open>
 <summary class="accordion">Table of Contents</summary>